JanWilczek/wolf-sound-blog/_posts/2021-07-23-deconvolution.md

 $$y[n] = x[n] \ast h[n], \quad ({% increment equationId20210723 %})$$

-where $x[n]$ is the input signal and $h[n]$ is an impulse response of a [linear time-invariant (LTI) system](https://en.wikipedia.org/wiki/Linear_time-invariant_system), we may want to estimate
+where $x[n]$ is the input signal and $h[n]$ is the impulse response of a [linear time-invariant (LTI) system](https://en.wikipedia.org/wiki/Linear_time-invariant_system), we may want to estimate

 1. $x[n]$ given $h[n]$,
-1. $h[n]$ given $x[n]$ (so-called system identification),
+1. $h[n]$ given $x[n]$ (so-called system identification), or
 1. both, $x[n]$ and $h[n]$ (blind deconvolution).

-While tasks 1. and 2. are somewhat similar thanks to the commutativity of convolution (identify one signal given two others), task 3. poses a significant challenge that is an active area of research.
+While tasks 1 and 2 are somewhat similar thanks to the commutativity of convolution (identify one signal given two others), task 3 poses a significant challenge that is an active area of research.

 This article contains a brief description of various methods used to accomplish deconvolution.
 By no means is this list complete nor are the explanations in-depth.
 Nevertheless, it will give you an overview of the methodologies used and when to use them.

-But before I give you a tour of the deconvolution methods, I will present two vivid use cases for deconvolution.
+But before I give you a tour of the deconvolution methods, I will present two vivid use cases of deconvolution to motivate the topic.

 ## Example Application of Non-Blind Deconvolution

-A simple example of deconvolution application is frequency response measurement of loudspeakers.
-The excitation signal in this case cannot be an impulse, because it could damage the loudspeaker.
+A simple example of deconvolution application is frequency response measurement of a loudspeaker.
+The excitation signal in this case cannot be an impulse because it could damage the loudspeaker.
 A fairly often used option is to use an exponential sweep: a signal whose frequency rises exponentially over time.
-Having recorded the response of a loudspeaker to the exponential sweep excitation, we need to deconvolve it to that we obtain only the loudspeaker's impulse response.
+Having recorded the response of a loudspeaker to the exponential sweep excitation, we need to deconvolve it to obtain just the loudspeaker's impulse response.
 The loudspeaker is our unknown $h[n]$, $x[n]$ is the exponential sweep, and $y[n]$ is the recorded response.
 Thus, it is a system identification problem.

 ## Example Application of Blind Deconvolution

-Imagine a voice assistant system in a smart home setting.
-Whenever one of the users (inhabitants) speaks up, the system needs to record that speech, perform automatic speech recognition, understand the message conveyed by speech, and ultimately decide what action to take.
-All these tasks are significantly more dificult when the recorded speech is reverberant; it has the room acoustics impact.
-The system doesn't know either the speech utterance nor the room impulse response (which varies with user and smart device placement).
-Thus, it needs to use statistical or machine learning algorithms to infere what is what and improve the quality of the recorded speech.
+Imagine a smart home system.
+Whenever one of the users (residents) speaks up, the system needs to record that speech, perform automatic speech recognition, understand the message conveyed by speech, and ultimately decide what action to take.
+All these tasks are significantly more dificult when the recorded speech is reverberant, i.e., bears the impact of room acoustics.
+The system knows neither the speech utterance nor the room impulse response (which varies with user and smart device positions).
+Thus, it needs to use statistical or machine learning algorithms to infere which is which and improve the quality of the recorded speech.

+In this case, $x[n]$ is the speech signal, $h[n]$ is the room's impulse response, and $y[n]$ is the signal recorded by the smart device.

 # A Catalogue of Deconvolution Methods